oguzkopan/careerrougelike/backend/HACKATHON-SUBMISSION.md

 ## Project Description

-CareerRoguelike Backend is a sophisticated multi-agent AI system that demonstrates **excellent multi-agent collaboration** using Google's Agent Development Kit (ADK).
-The system orchestrates five specialized AI agents that work together to create a gamified career simulation where players progress through interviews, complete profession-specific tasks, handle dynamic career events, and build their professional CV—all powered by coordinated AI agents communicating through ADK's event system.
+CareerRoguelike is a complete AI-powered job market simulator that demonstrates **excellent multi-agent collaboration** using Google's Agent Development Kit (ADK).
+The system orchestrates five specialized AI agents working together to create a dynamic career simulation where players start as fresh graduates, browse AI-generated job listings, ace interviews, complete profession-specific work tasks, gain experience, level up, and switch jobs to advance their careers—all powered by real-time AI content generation.

-The backend showcases three core ADK patterns: **SequentialAgent** for workflow orchestration, **ParallelAgent** for concurrent task generation (achieving 4x speedup), and **LoopAgent** for retry logic with intelligent feedback.
-Each agent is powered by Gemini 2.5 Flash and communicates through a shared state dictionary, making the entire data flow transparent and debuggable.
+The system showcases advanced multi-agent patterns: **Job Agent** generates realistic job listings across industries and levels, **Interview Agent** creates job-specific questions, **Task Agent** produces profession-appropriate assignments, **Grader Agent** provides fair evaluation with constructive feedback, and **CV Agent** automatically updates resumes based on accomplishments.
+All agents use Gemini 2.5 Flash and communicate through a shared state dictionary orchestrated by the Workflow Orchestrator.

-Deployed on Google Cloud Run with auto-scaling (0-10 instances), the system demonstrates true serverless architecture—scaling to zero when idle for cost optimization, and instantly scaling up under load.
-State persistence via Firestore ensures sessions survive across requests, while the FastAPI gateway provides a clean REST interface for frontend integration.
+The full-stack application features a React/TypeScript frontend with smooth animations and a Python/FastAPI backend, both deployed on Google Cloud Run with auto-scaling (0-10 instances).
+The system demonstrates true serverless architecture—scaling to zero when idle for cost optimization, and instantly scaling up under load.
+Firestore provides persistent state management, ensuring sessions survive across requests and players can resume their careers anytime.

-This project exemplifies modern cloud-native development: containerized with Docker, deployed on Cloud Run, leveraging Gemini for AI reasoning, and using Firestore for persistence—all while maintaining clean architecture and excellent code quality.
+This project exemplifies modern cloud-native development: containerized with Docker, deployed on Cloud Run, leveraging Gemini for AI reasoning, using Firestore for persistence, and delivering a complete gamified experience—all while maintaining clean architecture and production-ready code quality.

-**Word Count**: 200 words
+**Word Count**: 225 words

 ---